ufmedia/DokPress/README.md

 ### horizon-bs

-This is a fully working Wordpress theme which uses Bootstrap 5 adn webpack.
+This is a fully working Wordpress theme which uses Bootstrap 5 and webpack.
 It's a little dated and bloated in places, but provides a very quick and clean starting point for rapid template development.

 ### horizon-wind

 Also fully working, but a work in progres.
 Based on tailpress this theme is intended to replace horizon-bs, at least on small sites where the bulk of bootstrap isn't required.

+### Custom themes

+If you're setting up an existing website or running Wordpress headlessly, the horion themes can be removed in place of your own.